 You may have a private field in which to fly, so you may not want or need to join a local model flying club.

 However, most of us don’t have access to a suitable area to fly, so we don’t have a choice.
-Also, joining a club has other benefits, such as getting much needed advice and training as a beginner, and there is also the social aspects.
+Also, joining a club has other benefits, such as getting much-needed advice and training as a beginner, and there are also social aspects.

 In the US, club membership fees are often between $60 and $100.

-In the UK, the costs are between is £50 and £80 annually.
+In the UK, the costs are between £50 and £80 annually.
 My local club charges £70.

 Initially, you may want to get some help at your local club, which should be free.
 To supplement that, you might want to buy a specialist flight simulator for use on your home PC.

-An example of this is the RealFlight 9.5 RC Flight Simulator which can be bought with or wthout the controller.
+An example of this is the RealFlight 9.5 RC Flight Simulator which can be bought with or without the controller.

 The RealFlight sim can be bought for around $190 (£212) at various outlets at the time of writing.
 You can see more details and the current price of this sim here.